joegeorge022/Python-30-Day-Project/README.md

 ## 🌟 Project Overview

  Click [here](https://joegeorge022.github.io/Python-30-Day-Project/) for project overview.

+ Click [here](https://joegeorge022.github.io/Python-30-Day-Project/progress_dashboard.html) to track student progress

 Each day features a task where you'll implement code examples, solve problems, and gain hands-on experience.
 By the end of this project, you'll have an understanding of Python programming!